 To begin an exercise program:

 Talk with your healthcare provider first and then start slowly.
-Start with 10
+Start with 10 to 30

-up to 45 to 60 minutes on most days.
+to 60 minutes on most days.

-Schedule your physical activity a week in advance, use a diary to record the
+Schedule your physical activity a week in advance, use a diary to record the actual

 Most successful dieters make changes in what, when, and how much they eat.
 The American